 The NPS hosted two open house meetings during this comment period.
 The public was invited to attend these meetings to discuss their thoughts and ask NPS representatives any questions they may have.
 The meetings were identical in format and were intended to gather public comments for use in shaping the plan.
 The meetings were held at the following locations:

 Thursday, October 26, 2017

-Comments may also be submitted online at https://parkplanning.nps.gov/poregmpa or by mailing or hand delivering comments to:
+Comments could also be submitted online at https://parkplanning.nps.gov/poregmpa or by mailing or hand delivering comments to:

 GMP Amendment c/o Superintendent

 More opportunities for public comment will be available later during this planning process.
 Once we have refined the conceptual range of alternatives with public input and can analyze the potential impacts, we will begin the second phase of planning.
 At that time, we will publish a notice of intent (NOI) to prepare an environmental impact statement (EIS) and initiate the formal National Environmental Policy Act (NEPA) process.

 These lands host diverse natural and cultural resources, millions of visitors, layers of human history, and ongoing active agriculture.
 The interests and issues are broad and complex.
 We look forward to working with you to create a shared vision for the planning area.